mrbrightsides/zenith/README.md

 ---

+## 👁️ Vision & Agentic Philosophy
+In an era where the debate around AI often centers on restriction, ZENITH LIVE is built on the principle of Creative Sovereignty.
+We believe that Artificial Intelligence should not be a replacement for human thought, but a high-fidelity partner in creation.

+While many still view AI through the lens of automated shortcuts, ZENITH LIVE demonstrates the power of Neural Orchestration:
+- AI as a Partner, Not a Proxy: Zenith is designed to handle the heavy lifting of multimodal synthesis, allowing the human "Director" to focus on high-level narrative and strategic vision.
+- The Future is Agentic: By bridging the gap between reasoning (Gemini 3.1 Pro) and real-time interaction, we are moving toward a world where technology feels alive, responsive, and deeply collaborative.
+- Breaking the Silos: This project serves as a proof-of-concept that complex, production-grade AI systems can be built, secured, and deployed at scale using a unified Google Cloud infrastructure.

+Zenith is more than an entry; it is a statement on the potential of the next generation of Indonesian developers to lead the global AI frontier.

+---

 ## ⚡ Agent Orchestrator (Multimodal Agency)
 The core feature demonstrating end-to-end agentic workflows.
 Instead of isolated prompts, ZENITH LIVE handles complex, multi-stage tasks: